kartik-18389/delta--demo/README.md

 # delta--demo
-this is for demo part
+this is for demo part.